Content on this page was generated by AI and has not been manually reviewed.

 What should I do if Edge keeps using VPN after all steps?

 Double-check for any residual VPN extensions, re-check Windows VPN configurations, and consider resetting Edge settings to default.
 If issues persist, test with a new user profile to rule out profile-specific configurations.
-Is ghost vpn free and what you need to know about pricing, safety, setup, and alternatives

 Are there Edge privacy features I should enable instead of a VPN?

 Yes.
 You can enable Enhanced Tracking Protection, standard or strict cookie controls, and HTTPS-Only Mode to improve privacy without routing all traffic.
 These features can be used in combination with a VPN only when you need broad protection across apps, not just the browser.
+Free online vpn for microsoft edge complete guide to using free vpn extensions on edge and safety tips 2026

 How often should I review VPN and extension settings?